How to Write for Text Request? Blog Contributor Guidelines

 Who owns contributed content?

 Rights to all content published on the Text Request blog are owned by Text Request.
+Text Request has the right to edit contributor content to meet our standards.
+Text Request may remove contributor content from the site as necessary.

 Can I republish contributed content elsewhere?